Friday, October 20 & Saturday, October 21

 This panel of authors offers something for everyone, and adventure for all.
 Author James Ponti takes learners around the world with diverse, multitalented, fun characters, in the action-packed spy series City Spies.
 Clayton C. Anderson, real life astronaut, invites students into the world of space exploration both with starry wonder and engaging fascinating facts.
 A fast-paced time traveler is introduced by Cliff Lewis to share the message of collective action, individual superpowers, and the urgency of climate change.

 Clayton Anderson, a retired astronaut, once spent 152 days aboard the International Space Station.
 He is now the President and CEO of the Strategic Air Command and Aerospace Museum in his hometown of Ashland, Nebraska.
-A sought-after public speaker and award-winning author of The Ordinary Spaceman, It’s a Question of Space, A is for Astronaut, and Letters from Space, he now lives in Omaha.
+A sought-after public speaker and award-winning author of The Ordinary Spaceman, It’s a Question of Space, A is for Astronaut, and Letters from Space, and So You Want To Be An Astronaut?, he now lives in Omaha.

 Clayton‘s appearance supported by Sleeping Bear Press.